mlc-ai/mlc-python/README.md

 ### Create Wheels

 See `.github/workflows/wheels.yml` for more details.
-PyMLC uses `cibuildwheel` to build cross-platform wheels.
+This project uses `cibuildwheel` to build cross-platform wheels.

 ```bash
 export CIBW_BUILD_VERBOSITY=3